Feature-length Experimental Film, Post-production

 Using cinema as a mirror, the director attempts to expose and heal his wounds.

 In this self-portrayal, the director juxtaposes a series of unintentionally captured iphone-footage, along with intimate family and personal matters.
 He invades his own privacy in a discreet manner, using cinema as a mirror to self reflect.
-Capturing image is also a process of healing and searching for an inner solace.
+Capturing image is also a process of healing and searching for an inner solace while bringing the dark memory of life into the surface changes the darkness to light.

 Making of this personal movie was a transcendental process of healing and searching for an inner solace.
 In this film, I’ve documented my recovering journey to expose and heal my wounds.
 Bringing the dark memory of life into the surface has changed the darkness to light.